 In addition to the feed barge stationed at Fish Holm, the farm will also be supported by our existing Setterness shore base, from where the farm team will travel to and from site.

-Salmon farming is amongst the largest private employers in Shetland and the proposed consolidation and expansion of Fish Holm will protect that:
+Salmon farming is amongst the largest private employers in Shetland and the proposed redevelopment and expansion of Fish Holm will protect that:

 • Securing farm jobs and support roles for the longer-term